 Interestingly, many of the symptoms of this very serious but less common result are similar to the standard list of side effects.

-It's really difficult to get good stats on probability of this result.
+It's really difficult to get good stats on the probability of this result.

-The only stat we could find was just under 10,000 official diagnosis back in 2004 but the number of prescriptions have skyrocketed since then and it's very difficult to test for it.
+The only stat we could find was just under 10,000 official diagnosis back in 2004 but the number of prescriptions has skyrocketed since then and it's very difficult to test for it.